-Any change to processes, except otherwise indicated by RBI, is notified to members at least 30 days in advance as required under PSS Act.
-All major decisions are disclosed to the relevant stakeholders where appropriate.
-CCIL's audited financial statements are published on website.
+Any change in the processes, except otherwise indicated by RBI, is notified to members at least 30 days in advance as required under PSS Act.
+All major decisions are disclosed to the relevant stakeholders wherever appropriate.
+CCIL's audited financial statements and Corporate Governance Framework are published on website.
 Major announcements and changes are also put on the website.